nemoarchive/documentation/submit_data.md

    - Donor id/name
    - Tissue provider

 The manifest file must contain **one row, including an MD5 checksum, for every file included in the submission**.
 If you're submitting a tarball, the manifest should contain one row for every file within the tarball.
 For submission of multiple, or chunked, tarballs, there is no need for a manifest per tarball, all component files can be included in a single manifest.
+Individual manifests are limited to 25,000 files.
+If you are submitting more than 25,000 files, please seperate into multiple manifests.

 The first column should contain the file name only, with no path information. **File name must be unique**.
 In the case of sample-specific bundles, for example mex bundles containing a genes, features and barcodes file, prepend the sample id to your file name.
 We will strip that off during processing and place the three files in a sample id directory, as expected by many downstream tools.
 As an example, three files are submitted to NeMO with the following sample names:
 ```